 5. Click on the Apply button followed by Ok to save the changes.

 6. Repeat steps 3,4,5 for the Adobe Genuine Software Integrity service.

 Autoruns is an application made by Microsoft themselves that lets the user monitor and control all the programs that start automatically when the operating system boots up.
-If you weren’t able to disable AcroTray.exe at startup using the above methods, Autoruns is sure to help you with it.
+If the earlier methods don’t do the trick, using a third-party application like Autoruns should help.

 1. As obvious, we start by installing the application on our personal computers.
 Head over to Autoruns for Windows – Windows Sysinternals and download the application.